 Drake University is seeking interested partner agencies for our 2017-2018 Engaged Citizen Corps service year program.
 Priority will be given to agencies working within the Drake Neighborhood, but all Greater Des Moines nonprofits, municipalities, schools, and government agencies are encouraged to apply!

-The ECC Host Site Overview Page will provide information in detail about the program.
+The Engaged Citizen Corps Program Overview 2017 will provide information in detail about the program.

 Ready to apply?
-Complete the ECC Host Site Application 2017 by May 1, 2017; applications will be accepted on a rolling basis and sites selected until all slots are filled.
+Complete the Engaged Citizen Corps Partner Agency Application; applications will be accepted on a rolling basis and sites selected until all slots are filled.
 An ECC Agency MOA 2017 will need to be signed by all parties and payment received by June 15, 2017 unless other arrangements have been made.

 Questions?
 We strongly encourage interested partner agencies to contact the Engaged Citizen Corps Director Renee Sedlacek, firstname.lastname@example.org or 271-2454, directly if they have questions or are uncertain about the funding and/or deadlines.